lawrencek1992/crawler_script/README.md

 [Microsoft Wikipedia](https://en.wikipedia.org/wiki/Microsoft#History)

 ## How It Works
-This script uses selenium webdriver to scrape the text from the "History" section of the Microsoft Wiki.
+This script uses Beautiful Soup to return all of the text on the Microsoft Wiki.

-All words in this section of text are stored in a dictionary along with the number of times that word appears.

-The script then examines the dictionary to determine the top n (default is 10) most commonly appearing words, minus any excluded words.

-The ten most commonly repeated words, and the number of times they appear are stored in a "results" dictionary and printed out in the console.
+The Wiki text is formatted, and then the script selects the "History" substring from that text.

+The "History" text is stored in a counter which counts the number of occurences of each word.
+Any words to be excluded are removed from the coutner.
+Then the top n (default is 10) most common words are stored in a dictionary, printed out to the Terminal, and returned.

 ## Setup